 Vueper Slides is a responsive and touch-ready slideshow & carousel component, built with Vue.
 It’s super customizable, supports single and multiple slides and lets you fill it with images, videos as well as HTML / Vue directives.
 You can also use some fun effects, like a parallax or 3D-effect.

 I’m not a fan of the feel of the default drag behaviour, but it can be customized by adjusting the dragging distance.

 It supports Vue 2 and 3.

 Vue Carousel 3D is a great choice if you need a slider to look like a cover flow component.

 It offers a lot of customization possibilities when it comes to size, scaling, spacing and perspective, so it makes designers happy!
 It also handles HTML content as well as images.

 3D-mode can also be disabled if you need a flat slider in between.

 This is not really a slider, or is it?
 Fullpage.js lets you easily create fullscreen scrolling sites, and it has an official Vue wrapper.
 It has a sweet set of basic functionality (supporting f.ex. horizontal and vertical scrolling slides) but you can also enhance it with extensions for more effects like parallax views.

 It’s incredibly easy to get started with, and the docs are great.
 I have used it to quickly prototype presentations, for example.

-It’s free for open-source projects, else you’d have to buy a commercial license – don’t worry though, they start at only £9 for lifetime access.
+It’s free for open-source projects, else you’d have to buy a license.